Game4all/Game4all/README.md

 - I'm maintaining  <a href="https://github.com/Game4all/gamebosu">a custom ruleset for osu!lazer </a> that allows one to play gameboy games in osu! called ... gamebosu!
 That's useless right ?

-- I'm currently working on building a  <a href="https://github.com/Game4all/vx_bevy">voxel engine with physics using the awesome and flexible bevy game engine </a>.
+- I'm currently working on building a  <a href="https://github.com/Game4all/vx_bevy">voxel engine with cellular automata-based physics using the awesome and flexible bevy game engine </a>.